m-whe/shell/README.md

 # shell
 Shell scripts by Michael He

-I've included one shell script in this repository.
+I have included one shell script in this repository.

 > 1. headless_chrome.sh